 Effective January 1, 2013, all prime consultants must be prequalified to perform engineering services on any project.
 To become prequalified the consultant will be required to do the following:

 - 1. Statement of Qualifications (SOQ) on file with MoDOT

-- 2. Registered to do business in Missouri (Certificate of Good Standing) and hold a certificate of authority with the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Landscape Architects.
+- 2. Registered to do business in Missouri (Certificate of Good Standing) and hold a certificate of authority with the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Professional Landscape Architects.
 (Note: A Certificate of Authority is not required for sole proprietorships or partnerships.
 It is only required if the firm is incorporated or registered as a limited liability company.
 For sole proprietorships and/or partnerships, individual professional license certificates must be submitted in lieu of the Certificate of Authority.
 In addition, the certificate of authority is not required for firms that do work outside the jurisdiction of the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Professional Landscape Architects.)

 - 3. Have current E-Verify MOU and E-Verify Affidavit

 - 4. Have current Annual Financial Prequalification with MoDOT

 - Step-by-step instruction for becoming prequalified and a list of pre-qualified consultants can be found on MoDOT's Consultant Services webpage.